antarctica/PolarRoute/docs/source/sections/Command_line_interface.rst

     Falklands,-55.63472222,-64.88,,
     Elephant Island,-60.54722222,-55.18138889,,

-Additional waypoints may be added by extending the '<waypoints.csv>' file.
-Which waypoints are navigated between is determined by added a **X** in either the *Source* or *Destination* columns.
+Additional waypoints may be added by extending the *waypoints.csv* file.
+Which waypoints are navigated between is determined by adding an **X** in either the *Source* or *Destination* columns.
 When processed, the route planner will create routes from all waypoints marked with an **X** in the source column to all waypoints marked with a **X** in the *destination* column.

 optional arguments are